plone/training/docs/mastering-plone/features.md

 You will also have to tell the frontend that the backend is now running on a different port!

-You need to change the environment variable `RAZZLE_DEV_PROXY_API_PATH` to the base url of the backend:
+You need to change the environment variable `RAZZLE_DEV_PROXY_API_PATH` to the base URL of the backend:

 ```shell
 RAZZLE_DEV_PROXY_API_PATH=http://localhost:9080/Plone pnpm start